fiffeek/maps-of-might-and-delusion/README.md

 ```

-The map and the `VCMI` mod-info will be available there.
+The map and the VCMI mod-info will be available in the output directory.
-For one-off tests you can move it to `$HOME/.local/share/vcmi/Mods/` and enable the mod in `vcmilauncher`
-prior to using the templates.
+For one-off tests, move it to `$HOME/.local/share/vcmi/Mods/` and enable the mod in `vcmilauncher` before using the templates.

-### Regular workflow
+### Regular Workflow
-I link the mod directory to this repo, since in `dist` are the vetted templates that should play well:
+Link the mod directory to this repo, since `dist` contains vetted templates that should play well:
 ```bash
 REPO_LOCATION="~/personal/vcmi-llm-map-generator/dist/momd"
 ln -s "$REPO_LOCATION" "$HOME/.local/share/vcmi/Mods/momd"
 ```

-Then for generation, you can, in `./examples/configs/custom.yaml`
+Then for generation, create `./examples/configs/custom.yaml`:
 ```yaml
 llm_seed: 42
 players: 8